InfraMeshLabs/infra-router/README.md

 Infra Router is responsible for:

-- Understanding incoming requests
+- Understanding user intent
+- Building execution plans
+- Discovering available Workers
 - Selecting the most appropriate Worker
-- Choosing execution strategies
 - Coordinating multiple Workers
+- Orchestrating execution workflows
-- AI-assisted routing
+- Aggregating responses
+- Recovering from Worker failures
 - Streaming orchestration
-- Session orchestration
-- Failure recovery
-- Request aggregation
-- Workflow execution

-The Router is the intelligence layer of InfraMesh.
+The Router is the orchestration layer of InfraMesh.

 ---

-# AI-Native Routing
+# AI-Native Orchestration

-Unlike traditional routers, Infra Router can use AI to determine where requests should go.
+The Router reasons about every incoming request before deciding how it should be executed.

 Example:

 ```
 User

-"Review this Spring Boot code."
+"Spring AI가 뭐야?"
 ```

-The Router reasons:
+The Router may reason like this:

 ```
-This is a coding request.
+Programming question

 ↓

-Use Coding Worker.
+Knowledge request

 ↓

-GPT-5 is preferred.
+Coding group

 ↓

-Worker #3 has the lowest load.
+Search required?

 ↓

-Forward request.
+No

+↓

+Select best Coding Worker

+↓

+Execute
 ```

-The decision is not hardcoded.

-It is generated dynamically.
+The execution plan is generated dynamically.

+No routing rules need to be hardcoded.

 ---

 # Execution Planning

-A request is not always executed by a single Worker.

-Example:
+Worker selection is only one part of the planning process.

+A complete execution plan may look like this:

 ```
-User
+Incoming Request

 ↓

-Router
+Intent Analysis

 ↓

-Reasoning
+Execution Planning

 ↓

+Task A
+↓

 Worker A

-(Code Analysis)
+Task B
 ↓

 Worker B

-(Security Review)
+Task C
 ↓

 Worker C
-(Summary)

 ↓

+Merge Results

+↓

-Merged Response
+Return Response
 ```

-The Router can build execution pipelines depending on the request.
+Simple requests may require only one Worker.

+Complex requests may involve multiple Workers working together.

 ---

-# Router Intelligence

-The Router may consider:

-- Request intent
-- User-defined groups
-- Worker capabilities
-- Supported AI models
-- Current workload
-- Worker health
-- Execution cost
-- Latency
-- Custom routing policies

-Routing decisions are not limited to simple load balancing.

----

 # Worker Discovery

-Workers advertise their capabilities.
+Workers periodically publish their capabilities.

 Example: